United States: Free shipping on orders over $49

 Typing experience

 When it comes to sound, the Outemu Gold clicky switch is known for its crisp and satisfying click, providing a tactile and audible response with each key press.
 On the other hand, the Everglide Sunset Yellow linear switch offers a unique bassy and thocky sound profile that adds a level of depth and richness to typing, resembling the sound of mahjong tiles colliding.
-Both switches offer distinct sound signatures that can enhance the typing experience, with the Gold focusing on a sharp click while the Sunset Yellow provides a more indulgent and captivating sound.
+Both switches provide distinct sound signatures that can enhance the typing experience, with the Gold focusing on a sharp click while the Sunset Yellow offers a more indulgent and captivating sound.

 Conclusion